digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 git reset --hard f0a13be2494181d56eb71a2f1aee8b4511f65919
 ```

-- As the session progresses, you can select the current commits
+- As the session progresses, you can select the current commits.
 - Whenever you see a `git reset --hard ...` command on the following slides, you can use it to set your repository to the required state (commit).

 ### Setting up a Python script

-We implement a simple Pyhton script, `run.py`, which should be available through the following command:
+We implement a simple Python script, `run.py`, which should be available through the following command:

 ```
 python run.py
 ```

-**Task**: Create the script, have it print "Hello World" and test the `python run.py` call.
+**Task**: Create the script, have it print "Hello World," and test the `python run.py` call.

 ```bash
 git reset --hard 1778473e75718277ad2a1b623cde99c4fff674c0